liv-daliberti/grail-simulation/src/knn/README.md

 4. **Evaluation outputs** – The script produces per-example JSONL with predictions, along with overall accuracy and option-level metrics.
 The file layout mirrors the GPT-4o evaluation artifacts.

 Because we share the prompt builder and watched-history depth (`GRAIL_MAX_HISTORY` / `KNN_PROMPT_MAX_HISTORY`), this baseline remains aligned with whatever prompt tweaks we make in the main training pipeline.
+During evaluation the script sweeps a configurable list of `k` values (default `5,10,25,50` plus `--knn_k`), selects an elbow point automatically, and writes an accuracy-vs-k plot to `reports/knn/` for each issue.

 ## Quickstart